Trismegistu/Public_Projects/README.md

 We also validated that the LeNet model is robust to overtraining.
 However,we obtained data contradicting the authors’ hypothesis regarding the causes of this robustness.

+# Writeups

+1. Hausdorff Dimension of Sets Defined by P-adic Continued Fractions (Supervisor: Eyal Zvi Goren)
+2. Using Lie Algebras to find solutions of a simplified Navier-Stokes equation (Supervisor: Alexander Hariton)